-Everything about Clos Saint Jean, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Clos Saint Jean, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Clos Saint Jean History, Overview

 Clos Saint Jean has a history in Chateauneuf du Pape that can be dated all the way to the very start of the twentieth century.
 The estate was created by Edmund Tacussel in 1900.
 The Tacussel family also founded what later became Domaine Moulin Tacussel.

 Within a decade of its creation, Clos Saint Jean was ready to begin producing. bottling and selling their own wine, which they’ve been doing since 1910.
 However, Clos Saint Jean did not begin to earn fame until the 2003 vintage, which caused the famous wine critic, Robert Parker to extol the estate’s virtues, and the rest as they say, is history.